potassco/clorm/README.rst

 -----------

 The following example highlights the basic features of CLORM.
-The ASP and Python parts of this example are location in the ``examples`` sub-directory in the git repository.
+The ASP and Python parts of this example are located in the ``examples`` sub-directory in the git repository.
 The ASP program is ``quickstart.lp`` and the Python program is ``quickstart.py``.